jsdelivrbot/ERPI/index.md

 {% include feature_row id="intro" type="center" %}

-The **ERPI (Research team on innovation process)** is one of the University of Lorraine research labs.
-It is labeled as such by the French Ministry of Higher Education, Research and Innovation .
+The **ERPI (Research team on innovation process)** is one of the [University of Lorraine](http://univ-lorraine.fr) research labs.
+It is labeled as such by the French Ministry of Higher Education, Research and Innovation.
 ERPI is a founding member of the Jacques Villermaux Federation and linked to the EMPP scientifique pole.
+ERPI has an historical link with the [ENSGSI](http://ensgsi.univ-lorraine.fr) ( Engineering School on Innovation).

+ERPI is a research team on Industrial Engineering specialized on the research of innovation processes management.
+Its activities concerns the methods, tools and knowledges allowing to optimise innovation projects management.

+The scientific project of the ERPI deals with the Fuzzy Front End off innovation that is to say from idea generation to materialization (CAD, formulation ...).
+ERPI differs to other innovation research laboratories by considering the product as a "integrating system".

 ## Partners